qixuan-jin/Clashes-between-Uber-and-Yellow-Taxi-IEOR4501/README.md

 pip install -r requirements.txt
 ```
 ### Contribution to the Project
-Qixuan Jin is responsible for Part 1: Data cleaning & Part 4: Data Visualization.
+Qixuan Jin is responsible for Part 1: Data cleaning & Part 4: Data Visualization. <br>
-Lorenzo Rega is responsible for Part 2: Sorting Cleaned Data & Part 3: Understanding the Data by queries.
+Lorenzo Rega is responsible for Part 2: Sorting Cleaned Data & Part 3: Understanding the Data by queries. <br>